Finder makes money from featured partners, but editorial opinions are our own.

 Bottom line

 If you want to buy Solana, start by comparing a range of crypto brokers and exchanges available in Canada.
-Look at their features, fees, security and overall reputation to decide which platform is the right fit for you.
+Look at their features, fees, security and overall reputation to decide which platform is right for you.
 Use an exchange registered with FINTRAC for added peace of mind.

 Remember that owning and using Solana is not without its risks.
 Carefully consider investing in SOL as part of a wider strategy, and talk to a financial advisor if you have any questions.